tobiasjcat/WildBeyond/logs.md

 "I don't know where Skylla has gone, that b has probably betrayed us.
 Come back to the palace when you get the horn.
 Let us know if you find any of the other members of Valor's Call."

 The hourglass coven stole Lamorna's mate Elidon, and took his horn.
 They didn't kill him.
 The horn is the source of a unicorn's power.
 This pool was her home.
 Skabatha took him.
 His horn might be needed to free Zybilna.
-Larmorna says that Elidon probably does know where his horn is.
+Lamorna says that Elidon probably does know where his horn is.

 When Zybilna ruled Prismir, no one could enter the palace without an invitation.
 The hags probably don't have that power.
 Without an archfey, a realm withers and dies.
 Zybilna is the hags fourth sister but she has long white hair.
 She has a symbol on her face, a mark of protection.
 The sign is a fork facing upward.

 <hr>

-Mogwort is staying with Larmorna.
+Mogwort is staying with Lamorna.
 Lamorna is happy to have company.

 We can see the floating islands.
 We can barely see that the islands are tied together.

 Oroonoko dreamed about destitute ghosts because we gave him the cursed coin.
-Larmorna says the bag of gold needs to go back to Skabatha or passed onto someone else.
-Larmorna tells us of cave to the north of the floating isles where a man named Nib lives.
+Lamorna says the bag of gold needs to go back to Skabatha or passed onto someone else.
+Lamorna tells us of cave to the north of the floating isles where a man named Nib lives.
 He was cursed by Skabatha but his work is his own.
 He collects ghosts.
 Perhaps he can dispel the curse.
 She gives us some detail on where to find it.

 Oswald falls into a foot shaped ditch.
 It's a dragon footprint.
 The footprint was big enough to completely engulf Oswald.